Behind on Your Child’s Early Vaccines? Catch Up Now

 Now Is the Time to Catch Up on Childhood Vaccines

-With the pandemic more under control and infection prevention measures well-established in medical offices, doctors are now encouraging parents to get their children caught up on their vaccines and well-child checkups.
+With the pandemic public health emergency now over and infection prevention measures well-established in medical offices, doctors are encouraging parents to get their children caught up on their vaccines and well-child checkups.

-“We are seeing kids who’ve had a gap in care,” Dr. Jordan says.
-“We’re able to give catch-up vaccines starting at their first visit back.”
+“We’re able to give catch-up vaccines starting at their first visit back,” Dr. Jordan says.

 Some parents worry about infants and toddlers getting several vaccines at once, she says, but the CDC and the American Academy of Pediatrics both say it’s safe and that the vaccines won’t interfere with one another.